 Flexible work can be difficult to manage if you don’t have the right resources in place.
 Employee scheduling software is often the easiest way to introduce and successfully manage flexible working.
 With Celayix, you can allow employees to self-schedule, shift bid, and declare their availability.
 Self-scheduling allows you to create all of the open shifts that you need to be filled, and allow employees to claim them on a first come-first served basis.

 Shift bidding is when you create the open shifts you need to be filled, and allow employees to “bid” on them by expressing their interest to work them.
 You can then review all of the bids, and choose the best-fit employee.

 Finally, by allowing your employees to input their availability, you are taking their personal schedules into account when scheduling shifts.
 Employees will appreciate the fact that they are more included in the scheduling process!
 Show your employees that you care about their work-life balance, and give them the autonomy to work a schedule that works for all parties.
 This is an easy, and cost effective way to increase job satisfaction.

 So, what are you waiting for?

-Employee retention is important and should be high on your list of business priorities.
+Employee retention is important and should be high on your list of business priorities long term.
 87% of HR experts consider retention to be among the highest priorities in the next 5 years.
 Take action to improve your employee retention today.
-If you’d like to introduce flexible scheduling to your organization, get in touch with a Celayix Solutions Advisor, and let us help you retain your top talent.
+If you’d like to introduce flexible scheduling to your organization and start increasing employee retention, get in touch with a Celayix Solutions Advisor, and let us help you retain your top talent.